Chapter 10 BWV 16 Herr Gott, dich loben wir.

 If then, we look at C 16 within the context of Cs 190, 41 and 171, what do we discover?

 Firstly, although it does begin with an opening chorus, it is both short and modestly scored.
 It contains just the one aria and the closing chorale is of the type most often found, a simple four-part harmonisation with doubling by the available instruments.
-There is a second and somewhat unusual combined chorus and aria.
+There is a second chorus, however, somewhat unusualyl combined with an aria.
 But in general this cantata does not challenge the premise that Bach’s contributions to the Christmas/New Year celebrations of 1725/6 were of a more muted, personal and less overtly triumphant nature than those of the previous two years.

 The tonal planning of this cantata is worthy of particular attention and appears to demonstrate the composer’s developing interest in progressive tonality.
 The opening of the first chorus is ambiguous; is it Am or C major?

 The ending does not help us because it closes on a G major chord.
-This is, however, the dominant chord of C which takes us naturally to the first chord of the C major recitative.
-The tonal process is then repeated since the recitative also ends on a G chord, thus leading to the key of the second chorus, again C major.
+This is, however, the dominant chord of C which takes us naturally to the first chord of the following C major recitative.
+The tonal process is then repeated since the recitative also ends on a G chord, thus leading to the key of the second chorus in the (now) firmly established key of C major.